Green Animals Topiary Garden will be buzzing this summer when David Rogers’ Big Bugs takes over from Friday, June 25, through Sunday, October 3.

 “When I go out into the forest, I am looking for shapes, colors, and textures,” David says of his process.
 “The inherent uniqueness of these materials, their different shapes, colors and textures, provide these sculptures with character, definition and a sense of motion.”

 Admission to David Rogers’ Big Bugs is included with the Preservation Society’s Stroll the Gardens & Grounds ticket, which includes two other properties and allows visitors to picnic on the grounds.
-Stroll the Gardens & Grounds tickets are $18 per adult and $8 per youth (ages 6-17).
+Stroll the Gardens & Grounds tickets are $20 per adult.
 Go to www.NewportMansions.org for more information and to purchase tickets.